 The Terrace Bar at Madison, City of London

 What: Beloved by the capital’s pretty young things, The Terrace Bar at Madison is one of the most Instagrammed locations in the capital - no surprise considering the views of St Paul’s Cathedral and other landmarks.
 The terrace is also home to a raucous party atmosphere, thanks to live DJ sets and fun cocktails.
-If you’re feeling peckish, order from the menu of bar snacks, which features things likes Korean fries, buttermilk fried chicken and artisan cheese and charuterie boards.
+If you’re feeling peckish, order from the menu of bar snacks, which features things likes kimchi mac and cheese, buttermilk fried chicken and artisan cheese and charuterie boards.

 Book now: The Terrace Bar at Madison